grahampugh/munki-catalog-admin/README.md

 You can put the `pkgs` folder in `.gitignore`, but you must allow the `catalogs`, `manifests` and `pkgsinfo` folders to be updated.

-Munki-Do does not determine the branch of your repository, so you could choose to work on an "unstable" branch and use another means to push to a master branch (e.g. manual intervention by a superuser, or a cron job).
+The `GIT_IGNORE_PKGS` key in `settings.py` or the `DOCKER_MUNKIDO_GIT_IGNORE_PKGS` Docker
+environment variable allows you to ignore the `pkgs` directory, in the case that you have set git to ignore this folder.
+This is a common scenario due to the large file sizes stored in the pkgs folder.

+If `GIT_IGNORE_PKGS` is enabled, Munki-Do will simply delete the files in the `pkgs` folder, rather than using `git rm` and committing the changes to a git repository.

 # Git Branching

 Git branching is now available.
-This is enabled in `settings.py` by setting `GIT_BRANCHING` to 'yes'.
+This is enabled in `settings.py` by setting `GIT_BRANCHING` to 'yes' (or with the `DOCKER_MUNKIDO_GIT_BRANCHING` Docker environment variable.

+By default, Munki-Do does not determine the branch of your repository.
+You could choose to work on an "unstable" branch and use another means to push to a master branch (e.g. manual intervention by a superuser, or a cron job).

 With Git branching enabled, any commit made by a user creates a new branch in the repo named `username_DDMMYYhhmmss` and pushes the changes to that branch.
-The server then checks out the default branch to maintain a consistent view for all users and avoid checkout competition.
+The server then checks out the default branch (normally 'master') to maintain a consistent view for all users and avoid checkout competition.

 Note: no commit notification is built into Munki-Do.
 You should configure your Git